bpptkg/bpptkg-richter/docs/guides.rst

         channel=['HHZ', 'EHZ', 'NHZ']
     )

-After you call ``request`` method, you have to call ``execute`` method in order to make an actual request to the ArcLink server. ``execute`` method return Python `CompletedProcess`_ and always have return code 0 if request succeed.
+After you've called ``request`` method, you have to call ``execute`` method in order to make an actual request to the ArcLink server. ``execute`` method return Python `CompletedProcess`_ and always has return code 0 if request succeed.

-Sometime after you call ``request`` method, you want to edit the request data.
-You can call the ``request`` method again and provide new argument you want to edit:
+Sometime after you've called ``request`` method, you want to edit the request data.
+You can call the ``request`` method again and provide a new keyword argument value you want to edit:

 .. code-block:: python